-When you inhale an aromatherapy oil like eucalyptus or lemongrass, you probably feel instantly relaxed.
 When I was in graduate school for public policy, I used to get headaches.
 (Who wouldn’t?)
 So between classes, I used to walk into a natural healing store that had plenty of essential oils.
 I would just sniff around and the headache would quickly disappear—that is, until the next time we talked about the elasticity of the income tax.
 (Ugh!)

 Or until the next time my bloody friend came calling.

 But this is all to say that I wasn’t surprised to learn that there is hard evidence to support the impact of essential oils on relieving cramps.

 Best Essential Oils for Menstrual Cramps

 A 2013 study examined two cohorts: 7 days before their periods, the women in the control group received abdominal massages with a base almond oil.
 During the same time, women in the experimental cohort received abdominal massage with essential oils, including cinnamon, clove, rose and lavender.
 Researchers found that the aromatherapy group had a statistically significant decrease in pain and bleeding during menstruation as compared to the control group.

 The researchers found two herbs especially helpful for period cramps: cinnamon and rose.
 They wrote: